 QUOTE Someone had to borrow at usury to bring that money [checkbook balances, bills and coins] into existence.
 The money goes out of existence as the usury and the debt principal are paid back to the bank.
 These amounts are huge: several billion dollars go out of existence each day.
-[This book was first printed in November 1980!
+[Actually this money goes into the reserve accounts of the Federal Reserve Banks, out of the hands of the public!
+This book was first printed in November 1980!
 The amounts which are withdrawn presently are much larger.]
 If the money is not replaced with new loans, a shortage occurs.
 Soon individuals and businesses experience serious cash flow problems.
 These result in more and more loan applications to banks---the only place where money is being created to replenish the supply" UNQUOTE

 Here is my solution----To Hell with Fractional-Reserve Debt-Based Banking Constitutional Amendment

 (1) Rescind the Federal Reserve Act of 1913 and rename existing Federal Reserve notes and check book balances in all U.S. banking and credit-creating institutions on a 1-to-1 basis as U.S. Treasury dollars and U.S. Treasury-denominated bank balances.
 All currently existing financial contracts in the Federal Reserve Banking System, including United States Treasury Bonds, remain in effect.
 Payments of principal and interest on bank loan contracts in existence at the time of enactment of the amendment are distributed at the end of each fiscal year to individual deposit holders at the banking institutions holding the contracts, proportionate to the minimum daily balance and the length of time the balance was maintained during the fiscal year.